mgsong88/It_Takes_A_Village/README.md

-# It Takes a Village: The Impact of Social Groups on Future Outcomes
+# It Takes a Village: Impact of Social Groups on Future Outcomes

 **Matthew Song**\
 UC Berkeley\